Scroll progress bar

 In conclusion

-Seasonal breakouts are not permanent.
-With proper cleansing, the right actives, and a bit of consistency, the skin rebalances.
-The key is understanding what’s happening and acting where needed.
+Seasonal transition breakouts are not permanent.
+With proper cleansing, the right active ingredients, and a little consistency, the Skin rebalances itself.
+You just need to understand what is happening and intervene where needed.

 Dolečková I., Pavlíčková L., Rozkydálková P. et al. (2021).
 Seasonal variations in the skin parameters of Caucasian women from Central Europe.
 Skin Research and Technology, 27(1):105–117.